Uses and Benefits of Surrogate Partner Therapy

 Sexual Dysfunction — Specific sexual challenges, in particular those exasperated by stress or anxiety, respond well to the acceptance and nurturing provided by Surrogate Partner Therapy.
 This study of SPT and vaginismus illustrates its effectiveness.
 Other conditions include dyspareunia, anorgasmia, and dissatisfaction with orgasm.

-Confusion around Gender or Sexual Orientation — We all have both masculine and feminine aspects to our personalities.
-Many people however suffer from the oppression of homophobia and do not feel safe exploring the nuances of sexual preferences.
-Surrogate Partner Therapy provides a loving environment for a client to experiment with owning and accepting different sexual/sensual aspects and attractions so as to know and accept him/herself more fully.
+Confusion around Gender or Sexual Orientation — We all have both masculine and feminine aspects to ourselves.
+As a result of living with the oppression of a heteronormative and cisnormative culture, many people have learned, and rightfully so, that it's not always safe to embrace who they truly are.
+Surrogate Partner Therapy provides a loving environment for a client to experiment with owning and accepting different sexual/sensual aspects, gender expression, and attractions so as to know and accept themselves more fully.